 - Pile up the patterns – stripes, stars, triangles, polkadots and harlequin are all on theme.

-- A pastel cake is pretty, but for strong circus style, use red, white, blue and yellow.
+- A pastel cake is pretty, but for strong circus style, use bold primary colours.

 - There’s always room for a rainbow cake.
 White icing and rainbow bunting on the outside, colourful cake layers within.